kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Total                                                   | 45 pts
 --------------------------------------------------------|-------
 **Introduction & Research Questions**                   | 5 pts
-**Data**                                                | 5 pts
-**Methodology**                                         | 5 pts
+**Methodology**                                         | 10 pts
 **Results**                                             | 15 pts
 **Discussion**                                          | 10 pts
 **Formatting**                                          | 5 pts

-#### Introduction
+#### Introduction (AKA Background & Significance)

 The introduction provides motivation and context for your research.
 Describe your topic (citing sources) and provide a concise, clear statement of your research question and hypotheses.

-#### Data

-Identify the source of the data, when and how it was collected, the cases, a general description of relevant variables.
-This section should also include visualizations and summary statistics *relevant to your research question*.
+In this section you are providing the background of the research area and arguing why it is interesting and significant.
+This section relies heavily on literature review (prior research done in this area and facts that argue why the research is important).
+This whole section should provide the necessary background leading up to a presentation (in the last few sentences of this section) of the research questions that you will be investigating in your analysis.
+Well-accepted facts and/or referenced statements should serve as the majority of content of this section.
+Typically, the background and significance section starts very broad and moves towards the specific area/hypotheses you are testing.

+Assessment:

++ *Does the background and significance have a logical organization?
+Does it move from the general to the specific?*
++ *Has sufficient background been provided to understand the paper?
+How does this work relate to what else is known about this topic?*
++ *Has a reasonable explanation been given for why the analysis was done?
+Why is the work important?
+Why is it relevant?*
++ *Does this section end with statements about the research questions/goals of the paper?*

 #### Methodology

-Describe and justify the choice of statistical method(s) used to answer your research question (e.g. modeling choices, inference procedures, etc.).
+*Data collection*: Identify the source of the data, when and how it was originally collected, and how you obtained it.
+State what the observational units are.
+Additionally, you should provide information on the units that were included to assess representativeness.
+Non-response rates and other relevant data collection details should be mentioned here if they are an issue.
+However, you should not discuss the impact of these issues here---save that for the limitations section.

+*Variable description / creation*: Detail the variables in your analysis and how they are defined (if necessary).
+If you created a combined or transformed variable you should describe how.
+This section should also include visualizations and summary statistics of key variables *relevant to your research question*.

+*Analytic Methods*: Explain the statistical procedures that will be used to analyze your data.
+E.g. Boxplots are used to illustrate differences in GPA across gender and class standing.
+Correlations are used to assess the impacts of gender and class standing on GPA.

+Assessment:

++ *Could the analysis be repeated based on the information given here?
+Is the material organized into logical categories (like the one’s above)?*

 #### Results